qoherent/ria-hub-docs/docs/content/.Administration/reverse-proxies.md

 ## Apache HTTPD

-If you want Apache HTTPD to serve your Gitea instance, you can add the following to your Apache HTTPD configuration (usually located at `/etc/apache2/httpd.conf` in Ubuntu):
+If you want Apache HTTPD to serve your RIA Hub instance, you can add the following to your Apache HTTPD configuration (usually located at `/etc/apache2/httpd.conf` in Ubuntu):

 ```apacheconf
 <VirtualHost *:80>